Renelvon/GraphKernels/Tutorial/README.md

 The file `demo_mutag.py` can be executed as

-    python demo_mutag.py
+    python3 demo_mutag.py

 The script will compute all the available kernels on the benchmark MUTAG dataset.

-The data that the graph kernels functions require as input, should be a list of graphML objects, as provided in the file [`mutag_pydata.npy`](mutag_pydata.npy).
+The data that the graph kernels functions require as input, should be a list of graphML objects.
-This example file is available here in the tutorial, but is also included in the downloadable package.

 # Kernel computation in Python